w3f/General-Grants-Program/grants/targeted/messaging.md

 * Milestone 3: Evaluation
    * Assess the usefulness of the protocol and its implementation to meet the desired objectives identified in Milestone 1
    * Assess how the protocol could improve privacy and security of Substrate and Polkadot
-   * Assess how dedicated Polkadot chain could be used as a payment layer
+   * Assess how a dedicated Polkadot parachain could be used as a payment layer
    * Deliverables: Report on findings publicly available on GitHub
    * Duration: 1 month
    * Funding: CHF 25'000